Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/pipeline.md

 - All topics and spaces are available in export dialog,
 - Topics assigned to space will be selected automatically when space is selected,
+- Topic not selected will also be packed into zip only when it is upstream of one of the selected topics,
+- Monitor rules on selected topics will be packed into zip,
+	- Rules use another topic, and the related topic is not included, will be excluded,
 - Space will be deselected automatically when topic within it is deselected,
+- Any tuples included by space will be packed into zip according to selected spaces.
 - Pipelines will be packed into zip only when,
 	- Triggerred topic is selected,
 	- Topics receive data from this pipeline are selected,
-- Any tuples included by space will be packed into zip according to selected spaces.

 There is only one file in this zip,